Pakistan Resolution 1940

 Creation of Bangladesh 1971

-Sheikh Mujeeb's six points Election 1970-71
+Sheikh Mujeeb's Six Points Election 1970-71

 Sheikh Mujeeb ur Rehman was the founder of Bangladesh (East Pakistan).
 He played an important role in the separation between the Government of Ayub Khan and Yahya Khan Martial law administrators.
 He presented the formula of separation popularly known as Mujeeb's six points.
 The government of Pakistan disagreed with him and his party Awami League.
 They have shown an extremely rigid position on these points before the 1970 elections.
 He was popular in Bengal for the implementation of six points.
 They arouse civil disobedience and defy the authority of the central government.
 A force of Freedom fighters known as Mukhti Bahini jammed the civil administration.
-In this scenario, India supported them and paved the way for the Awami League to declare the independence of Bangladesh as they cut-off supplies from west Pakistan to East Pakistan.
+In this scenario, India supported them and paved the way for the Awami League to declare the independence of Bangladesh as they cut off supplies from West Pakistan to East Pakistan.

 Bangladesh Flag